Kau5h1K/Kau5h1K.github.io/_posts/2019-03-18-google-ads-keywords.md

 ---
 ## 3. Convert the list of lists into a DataFrame
-<p>Now we want to convert this list of lists into a DataFrame so we can easily manipulate it and manage the final output.</p>
+<p>Now I want to convert this list of lists into a DataFrame so I can easily manipulate it and manage the final output.</p>

 ```python